When Your Day is an Ass Kicker.

-Randomly, I found myself sitting in a Catholic church over the weekend for a dear friend’s baby christening.
-It was the first time I’d set foot in a church in 24 years.
-For me, nature is my church, and I’d be lying if I denied that the thought of the ceiling shaking and the candles ceasing didn’t cross my mind as I crossed that Catholic threshold.
-You see, I hear God in the cry of the hawk and let my prayers catch on the wind as I sit on the earth and say them.
+Recently, I found myself sitting in a Catholic church over the weekend for a dear friend’s baby christening.
+It was the first time I’d set foot in a church in many years.
+Lucky for me, no ceilings crumbled and no candles flickered as I crossed the church threshold.

-Surprisingly, the young priest made me laugh and made me think.
-I sifted through the crap he said about our damnation and grabbed his message about trust as though it were a precious pearl cast upon me out of nowhere.
+Surprisingly, the young priest made me laugh and think in ways long dormant.
+I sifted through the crap he said about our damnation and instead savored his message on trust as though it were a precious pearl cast upon me from the Divine.

-We all do these things because we were taught to take control and make things happen.
-We were taught to plan ahead, get things scheduled, figure it all out, and leave nothing to chance.
+We do these things because we’ve been taught to take control and make things happen.
+From an early age taught to plan ahead, get things scheduled, figure it out, and leave nothing to chance.
 We were taught that chance is the swarthy enemy waiting to sabotage our life.

-What I realize as the painful Ides of March descend upon us is this: we are being called to trust.
-We’re being called to lay down our planners, lay down our goal lists and for once in our organized, can do, make it happen sort of life – TRUST.
+We’re called to lay down our planners, set aside our goal lists and for once in our organized, can do, make it happen sort of life – TRUST.
 Feeling out of control is the foreshadowing appetizer leading us towards this main platter of trust.

-If you ask me, it’s messy as hell.
-Letting go, letting something die and trusting that something will rebirth is advanced level living.
+Letting go, letting something die and trusting that something else will rebirth is advanced level living.
 It’s not for the faint of heart.

-Let one hand let go of the task of holding your life together, and instead, hold the hell on to your trust.
+Let one hand let go of the unmanageable task of holding your life together, and instead, hold on to your trust.

-The alternative is the crazy-making, control freak, unsustainable life that we’ve all been trying to live, and let me tell you, it’s unliveable.
+The crazy-making, control freak, unsustainable life that we’ve all been trying to live, is unlivable.

 Hold on to your trust.